18F/cv_faq/README.md

 #### Icons
 Adding an top questions icon - if you need to add an additional icon add it to the `_assets/images/icons` directory and then add it as an option in netlify configuration in `admin/config:collections[0]files[0]fields-Image icon.options`.

-And then if you'd like to use in a top question - add it in the `_data/homepage_promotion.yml` or update it through netlify.
+And then if you'd like to use in a top question - add it in the `_data/homepage_promotion.yml` or update it through Netlify CMS.

 - Non-developers should focus on editing markdown content in the `_posts` and `_pages` folder